nextthingco/docs/CHIP_Pro-Docs/source/includes/_CPfaq.md

 C.H.I.P.
 Pro costs $16.
 Contact [sales@nextthing.co](mailto:sales@nextthing.co) or visit our [web store](https://nextthing.co/pages/store).

 ### Are there quantity discounts?
 C.H.I.P.
 Pro is $16 if purchasing under 10K units.
-If you are interested in 10K+ units please contact [sales@nextthing.co](mailto:sales@nextthing.co).
+If you are interested in 10K+ units please contact [sales@nextthing.co](mailto:sales@nextthing.co) to discuss a quantity discount.

 ### Is C.H.I.P.
 Pro open source?
 C.H.I.P.
 Pro is open source.
 Find all you need to build with C.H.I.P.
 Pro in our [Github repo](https://github.com/NextThingCo/CHIP_Pro-Hardware).